iopa-io/envkey-cmd/README.md

-  --fallback                          Fallback to default env file path, if custom env file path not found --no-override                       Do not override existing environment variables -r, --rc-file [path]                Custom rc file path (default path: ./.env-cmdrc(|.js|.json) --silent                            Ignore any env-cmd errors and only fail on executed program failure.
+  --fallback                          Fallback to default env file path, if custom env file path not found --no-override                       Do not override existing environment variables -r, --rc-file [path]                Custom rc file path (default path: ./.env-cmdrc(|.js|.json) --silent                            Ignore any envkey-cmd errors and only fail on executed program failure.
   --use-shell                         Execute the command in a new shell with the given environment --verbose                           Print helpful debugging information -x, --expand-envs                   Replace $var in args and command with environment variables